dzackgarza/Qual-Review-and-Solutions/Topology/UGA Solutions/Mike_Problem_Solutions.md

 # 16

+> Topic: closure and connectedness in the subspace topology.
+> See Munkres p.148

 - $S\subset X$ is **not ** connected if $S$ with the subspace topology is not connected.
   - I.e. there exist $A, B \subset S$ such that
     - $A, B \neq \emptyset$,